Self-guided Sightseeing Tour #3 in Osnabrück, Germany

 Ebert-Erzberger-Rathenau-Denkmal Roland Mattern / CC BY-SA 3.0

-The Ebert-Erzberger-Rathenau Memorial is a memorial designed by Justus Haarmann in the city of Osnabrück, Germany.
-It was erected in honour of the leading politicians of the Weimar Republic, Friedrich Ebert, Matthias Erzberger and Walther Rathenau of the Osnabrück chapter of the Reichsbanner Schwarz-Rot-Gold.
-The memorial, located between today's Erich-Maria-Remarque-Ring and Herrenteichswall, is a newly built copy of the original memorial, which was destroyed by the Nazis in 1933.
+The Ebert-Erzberger-Rathenau Memorial is a memorial designed by Justus Haarmann in the city of Osnabrück.
+It was erected in honour of the leading politicians of the Weimar Republic Friedrich Ebert, Matthias Erzberger and Walther Rathenau from the Osnabrück local group of the Reichsbanner Schwarz-Rot-Gold.
+The memorial, which is located between today's Erich-Maria-Remarque-Ring and Herrenteichswall, is a newly built copy of the original memorial, which was destroyed by the National Socialists in 1933.

 Wikipedia: Ebert-Erzberger-Rathenau-Mahnmal (DE)